What’s the best beginner ukulele? In this guide, I’m going to look at great entry-level ukes that mostly fall within the $50 to $100 price range.

 Kala is one of the best-known brands when it comes to beginner ukuleles.
 As part of their popular KA-15 series, the KA-15C offers solid tone and playability at a reasonable price.

-I’ve been really impressed with my Kmise ukulele.
-I didn’t know anything this line when I purchased it from Amazon except what I read in the reviews, but I always take customer reviews with a grain of salt.
+I’ve also been really impressed with Donner DUC-1 and Lohanu LU-C ukes.
+I didn’t know anything these models when I purchased them from Amazon except what I read in the reviews, but I was pleasantly surprised.

-Luckily, this ukulele delivered.
-It has amazing fit, finish, playability, and tone.
-On top of that, it includes a nice gig bag, clip-on tuner, extra strings, and a strap.
-Hard to beat for the monet.
+The DUC-1 and LU-C have excellent fit, finish, playability, and tone.
+On top of that, they each come with a nice gig bag, clip-on tuner, extra strings, and a strap.

 Amazon Top Sellers: Lohanu Ukuleles